dangnlNeutrino/WelcomeTechDannyLe/README.md

 Full-featured chat application using Ruby on Rails back-end and ReactJS front-end.
 Integrated with PostGreSQL and Redis for asynchronous features and users management.

+All developments are done on the `develop` branch and merged into `main` after reviews and tests.

 The live demo can be found here: [https://serene-fortress-97910.herokuapp.com ]

 ## System Dependencies